U.S. Agency for International Development

 Led U.S. humanitarian relief efforts in war-torn Syria and parts of Iraq, delivering food, medicine, safe drinking water and other assistance to millions of people in desperate need of help

-During Syria’s ongoing six-year civil war, 400,000 people have died and more than13.5 million individuals are in desperate need of aid as the brutal government of Bashar al-Assad wages an unrelenting campaign of violence against its own people and battles insurgents that include the terrorist group known as ISIS.
+The ongoing civil war in Syria has created the largest and most complex humanitarian emergency of our time.
+More than 80 percent of Syria’s population—or 13.5 million people—are in desperate need of aid as the brutal government of Bashar al-Assad wages an unrelenting campaign of violence against its own people and battles insurgents that include the terrorist group known as ISIS.

 Alex Mahoney’s job at the U.S. Agency for International Development is to help save the lives of those stricken by this humanitarian crisis.
-Despite harrowing, life-threatening conditions in Syria and neighboring Iraq—where residents also face a threat from ISIS—Mahoney and his team are working with the United Nations and nongovernmental organizations to deliver food, safe drinking water, improved sanitation, medicine and other relief items.
+Despite harrowing, life-threatening conditions in Syria and neighboring Iraq—where residents also face a threat from ISIS—Mahoney and his team are working with the United Nations and nongovernmental organizations to deliver food, safe drinking water, improved sanitation, emergency medicine, shelter and other relief items.

 Mahoney has important skills that have been critical to effectively organizing and delivering urgently needed aid; deep knowledge of relief work and the situation on the ground; the ability to motivate his team for a heart-wrenching and dangerous operation; and steady authority with U.S. and foreign officials.